 There’s a common misconception that just by having a website, you will get more customers.
 Although it might give you something to add to your business card, simply having a website is just the first step.
-Below are five ways SEO content can help your bottom line.
+Below are five ways online marketing content can help your bottom line.

 It brings more traffic to your website